mer-team/wait-for-http/README.md

       run: docker run -e TIME=10 -e USER=username -e PASS=password -e URL=http://localhost/api --net=host merteam/wait-for-http:latest
 ```

-The `--net=host` allows us to use the host network and so access all the containers locally.
+The `--net=host` allows us to use the host network and so access all the containers locally since the respective ports are forward.